hansbuehler/deephedging/README.md

         python -m pip install --upgrade pip
         pip install cdxbasics tensorflow_probability==0.14

 The reason we are using `pip` here an not `conda` is that `conda_tensorflow2_p310` is inconsistent, so using `conda` is pretty unreliable and very slow.
 Either way, above should give you an environemnt with Tensorflow 2.10, including with GPU support if your selected instance has GPUs.
-(Note that GPUs do not seem to bring benefits with the current code base.)

-If you have cloned the [Deep Hedging git directory](https://github.com/hansbuehler/deephedging) via SageMaker, then the `deephedging` directory is <i>not</i> in your include path, even if the directory shows up in your jupyter hub file list.
-That is why I've added some magic code on top of the various noteooks:
+If you have cloned the [Deep Hedging git directory](https://github.com/hansbuehler/deephedging) via SageMaker, then the `deephedging` directory is <i>not</i> in your include path, even if the directory shows up in your jupyter hub file list. _Don't ask..._ That is why I've added some magic code on top of the various noteooks:

     import os
     p = os.getcwd()